NOFOREIGNLAND is a web site set up by liveaboard sailors with the aim of benefiting the liveaboard community.

 From the map, click on a boat marker, then select the 'show details' link in the popup window to see the details page for that boat.

-Or, if you want to quicky see the details for your own boat, then select
+Or, if you want to quickly see the details for your own boat, then tap the button on the menu bar.

-Go to the details of your boat by selecting
+Go to the details of your boat by tapping the button on the menu bar.

-From the details page, click on the Edit boat details button to edit the boat's details.
+From the details page, click on the Edit details button to edit the boat's details.

 From the boat details page (for your own boat), you can click on the "Add a picture" link to add up to four images of your boat.